yakavetsiv/ac-bo-hackathon.github.io/index.md

 ## Prizes

-{% if site.event_status != "over" %}
+{% if event_status != "over" %}

-Awards for the following categories based on the judging criteria outlined in the [project guidelines](projects.md) will be announced at the end of the hackathon:
+Awards for the following categories based on the judging criteria outlined in the [project guidelines](projects.md) will be announced the day after the hackathon:

 {% else %}
 ```{todo}